 Minnesota Farm to School Grant funding is intended for projects that enable schools to purchase and serve more Minnesota agricultural products in the food service program.
 Funds may not be used to build or maintain school gardens.
 Similarly, it is unlikely that a sprinkler system would enable a school to purchase additional Minnesota agricultural products.
-See page 3 of the Request for Proposals for examples of eligible and ineligible expenses.

 The Minnesota Farm to School Grant may be used to purchase equipment that will enable schools to utilize Minnesota grown/raised foods of all varieties, including but not limited to, fruits, vegetables, beans, poultry, meat, eggs, grains, and dairy.

 Each proposal will be evaluated against the criteria included in the evaluation profile of the Request for Proposals; the criteria do not specifically account for prior awards.
 Several schools have received awards in multiple years.

 Both public and private schools/school districts that are a part of the National School Lunch Program (NSLP) and serve food to preschool and/or K-12 students are eligible to apply.
 Therefore, as long as the Christian school participates in NSLP, it would be eligible to apply.

 Both public and private schools/school districts that are a part of the National School Lunch Program (NSLP) and serve food to preschool and/or K-12 students are eligible to apply.
 Therefore, as long as the parochial school participates in NSLP and serve students in at least some of these grades, it would be eligible to apply.

 You may include photos in your proposal.
 The online application system has a limited number of “upload” buttons, so we encourage you to embed them in the Word or PDF files.